-The majority of the variations at the tariff level closely follow the average movement of either distribution (10% increase) or transmission (10% decrease).
-The exceptions to this are:
+The majority of the variations at the tariff level follow the average movement of either distribution (5% increase) or transmission (9% decrease).
+The largest exception to this is the distribution component of RT9 (streetlighting).
+The majority of the revenue on this tariff relates to the maintenance charge which is a separately calculated part of the total revenue requirement.